WebKit/Documentation/docs/Ports/WindowsPort.md

 For ease of development, it's recommended to create a batch file to set environment variables and open PowerShell.
 Create a batch file with the following content with adjusting it to your PC.
 And put it in the top WebKit source directory.
-And double-click it to open PowerShell.
+And double-click it to open PowerShell, we call this opend shell as "WebKit command prompt" hereafter.

 ```
 @echo off